Storage will always be limited and managing this is a life skill we want students to learn.

 As the iPad is a personal learning device, it will need to go home with your child.

 Apple’s Find My iPhone facility is an effective way to track the location of an iPhone or iPad.

 Be considerate of insurance and check with your existing home and contents cover provider as some insurers will include iPads and others may not.
 We recommend that you look at and compare your options to arrive at your decision for insurance and warranties.

 Whilst the iPad is a significant initial investment, over time the savings in terms of additional physical resources are very favourable.

-As the iPads are personally owned by the students and their families, the College cannot provide any insurance cover for loss or damage just as it does not with students books, school bags or school uniforms or any other personal items.
-However, upon having done some research with a number of private insurers, it is recommended that parents inquire with their personal home and contents insurers as a number of policies may cover loss, theft and damage of personal mobile devices.
+As the iPads are personally owned by the students and their families, the College cannot provide any insurance cover for loss or damage just as it does not with student's books, school bags or school uniforms, or any other personal items.
+However, upon having done some research with several private insurers, it is recommended that parents inquire with their personal home and contents insurers as several policies may cover loss, theft, and damage of personal mobile devices.

 Alternatively, Apple has AppleCare+ for iPads which covers accidental damage of iPads.

 If you have a question that is not answered here, please email our Digital Directions Group.
-The Digital Directions Group is an Overnewton ongoing working party overseen by the two Heads of Campus.
+The Digital Directions Group is an Overnewton ongoing working party overseen by the Head of Digital Campus.